rexayop/awesome-akash/flux-fal-openai-streamlit/README.md

 Deploy on [Akash Console](https://console.akash.network/) with the configured [deploy.yaml](deploy.yaml) file.

 ## Errors
-Flux Schnell has a limit of 12 for `Number of Inference Steps`: 12.
+Flux Schnell has a limit for `Number of Inference Steps`: 12.
 Setting it higher will result in an error `Error generating image: Event loop is closed`

 ## Documentation
 [Source code on GitHub](https://github.com/russmckendrick/flux-fal-openai-streamlit)